redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 1. First confirm that you have enough available memory to enable an eviction policy.
 2. Next, enable the LFU (least-frequently used) eviction policy on the database.
-3. Finally, run `+redis-cli --hotkeys+`
+3. Finally, run `redis-cli --hotkeys`

 You may also identify hot keys by sampling the operations against Redis.
 You can use do this by running the [MONITOR](https://redis.io/docs/latest/commands/monitor/) command against the high CPU shard.
-Since this a potentially high-impact operation, you should only use this technique as a secondary restort.
-For mission-critical databases, consider contact Redis support for assistance.
+Because this is a potentially high-impact operation, you should only use this technique as a secondary option.
+For mission-critical databases, consider contacting Redis support for assistance.

 ### Remediation

-Once you discover a hot key, you need to find a way to reduce the number of operations against it.
+After you discover a hot key, you need to find a way to reduce the number of operations against it.
-This means getting an understanding of the application's access pattern and the reasons for such frequently access.
+This means getting an understanding of the application's access pattern and the reasons for such frequent access.

-If the hot key operations are read-only, then consider implementing an application-local cache so that fewer read request are sent to Redis.
+If the hot key operations are read-only, consider implementing an application-local cache so that fewer read requests are sent to Redis.
 For example, even a local cache that expires every 5 seconds can entirely eliminate a hot key issue.

 ## Large keys